emilhaas/emilhaas.github.io/README.md

             </ul>

-## Add a new building
+## Adding a new building to the database

 If you or your university would like to contribute to this project, you can contact me at emilhm@gmx.at.

-You can also submit a new   building and we update/add it to the database.
-For this we need the following information:
+You can also submit buildings that could be included in the database.
+For this we need the following informations:

 -  Name
 - Latitude